-As a result of continued inquiries, we put together a list of some ethically-manufactured alternatives to fast fashion not too long ago, entitled: The LIST: Ethically-Made Alternatives to Fast Fashion and Part II.
-As promised, here is Part III -- which includes menswear options, as well as womenswear.
-The brands listed below engage in original design, local production (many of the brands manufacture locally), responsible selection of materials (think: the use of Viscose, which comes from man-made fibers made from renewable plant material, and requires approximately half of the energy than a cotton garment to produce), careful oversight (think: working with factories that abide by national labor standards, visiting the factories on a regular basis and speaking to factory owners even more frequently), and/or focus on creating sustainable garments and accessories with a lower environmental impact. (think: minimizing waste by repurposing it to make additional garments, reducing carbon emissions and/or shipping using recycled paper products).
-Check out the list below and remember, shopping responsibly does not mean only wearing Hermès or Prada; there are reasonably priced alternatives …
+Having said that, if you are in the market for some ethically-manufactured garments, the brands listed below engage in original design, local production (many of the brands manufacture locally), responsible selection of raw materials (think: the use of Viscose, which comes from man-made fibers made from renewable plant material, and requires approximately half of the energy than a cotton garment to produce).
+They focus on creating sustainable garments and accessories with a lower environmental impact, including by minimizing waste by repurposing it to make additional garments, reducing carbon emissions and/or shipping using recycled paper products.

 If we have learned anything from Mansur Gavriel’s “it” bags over the past year or from Celine’s incessantly covetable clothing, it is that minimalist garments and accessories of high quality are everything.
 Enter: Cuyana.
 Based in San Francisco, Cuyana’s pieces are “essential pieces for the modern woman with the most premium materials and finest craftsmanship.
 Lifestyle-wise, we strive to create a content destination on intentional living and elegant simplicity across all categories.”
 Their purses – our personal favorite offerings of theirs – have found homes in our wardrobes, as well as those of some of Hollywood’s hottest ladies.
 Founder s Karla Gallardo and Shilpa Shah have managed to give us everything we want and to do so in a sustainable manner.

 Kuyichi was founded on the idea that socially responsible work conditions and environmental considerations aren't just trends, but a way of the future.
 Kuyichi works directly with Peruvian farmers who supply their organic cotton, and even encourages them to become shareholders in the company.
 In addition to their organic cotton, Kuyichi uses sustainable materials like recycled cotton and polyester from discarded water bottles.
 The result: Cool tees, sweatshirts, denim, and more for women and men, making it one of our favorites brands on this list.

 This is another good one.
 UK-based People Tree, which was founded over 20 year ago, is recognized by customers and the fashion industry as a pioneer in Fair Trade and environmentally sustainable fashion.
 All the while, People Tree is dedicated to bringing you fashionable garments, which can sometimes be a bit difficult to come by in terms of sustainable clothing.
 The brand has garnered quite a following amongst top fashion bloggers and industry insiders, alike.
 Guys, this one is for you, too.

 You don’t have to shop fast fashion for “parody” tees.
 Our friends over at Helpsy discovered, 1964 Threads, which has them and unlike fast fashion retailers’ ware, they’re made locally, in small quantities, and in a cruelty-free manner.
 So, you can get your hands on a Brooklyn Basquiat tee, Frida Khalo ones adorned with the word “Selfie,” or maybe the best one yet: a tee with that photo of Karl and Anna (pictured below).

 Annie Greenabelle launched in September 2007 after years of research into the idea of establishing an ethical brand that would combine the use of organically grown, recycled and reclaimed fabrics.
 The UK-based ethical fashion brand makes clothes from organic and Fair Trade Certified cotton plus many reclaimed and end-of-roll fabrics.
 The initially launched with a small website and concession in Topshop, Oxford Circus, London, but now supply about 6 new lines a week to Topshop.com, which offers about 70 Annie Greenabelle lines at all times.
 That’s right, they stock at Topshop and yet, don't believe that anyone or anything should be treated badly in the pursuit of a “bargain” piece of clothing.